Fox682/Projects/E&C DNS.md

 #### Step Four (Optional Setup!)
-This step is optional but I have been able to confirm that this is working.
+The following steps are optional but I have been able to confirm that this is working.
 All DNS traffic forwarded from the PiHole goes through the Wireguard connection to the VPS (Virual private Server) and the VPS fetches the requests on it's end.

+As an Added bonus the VPS will act as a hub for your own VPN network allowing you to access computers on your network attached to your VPN.
+It will also serve as a DNS provider to use while you are outside your normal network.

+**Warning:** Do not do "illegal" things using your VPS.
+Any activity that violates the TOS/AUP for the VPS provider will cause them to destroy your VPS and depending on legality, have your information sent to authorities.
+You are encouraged to do research on VPS providers.

 ##### Notes:
 You will need a VPS provider to be your endpoint from which all your DNS traffic will ultimately originate from.